 Zoom Keyboard Shortcuts

-Zoom's shortcuts matter most during an active call, where fumbling for the mute button with a mouse is exactly the kind of small friction that's worth eliminating.
-The shortcut set splits between in-meeting controls (mute, video, screen share) that work as global shortcuts even when another application has focus, and meeting-management shortcuts that are more relevant to hosts running structured sessions with breakout rooms and waiting rooms.
-Breakout rooms deserve their own mention since they're one of Zoom's more structurally complex host features — creating them, assigning participants, and broadcasting messages into every room simultaneously each involve distinct steps that mix keyboard shortcuts with panel-based controls rather than being purely keyboard-driven end to end.
-Recording controls are another area where host and participant experiences diverge sharply: a host or someone granted permission can start a local or cloud recording with a dedicated shortcut, while a regular participant typically can't trigger recording at all regardless of what key they press, mirroring the same permission-gating pattern seen with locking a meeting.
+Zoom's shortcuts matter most during an active call, where fumbling for the mute button with a mouse is exactly the kind of small friction worth eliminating entirely.
+The shortcut set splits cleanly between in-meeting controls — mute, video, screen share, reactions — that can be configured to work globally even when another application has focus, and host-only meeting-management shortcuts that matter specifically to whoever is running a structured session with breakout rooms, waiting rooms, or recording involved.
+Zoom's Alt-prefixed shortcut scheme on Windows (Cmd+Shift on Mac) is distinctly its own, and doesn't map cleanly onto Microsoft Teams' Ctrl+Shift convention despite the two apps solving overlapping problems — anyone who regularly switches between the two tools in the same day genuinely needs to hold both key schemes in memory separately rather than expecting one to transfer to the other.
+Breakout rooms deserve their own mention since they're one of Zoom's more structurally complex host features: creating them, assigning participants, and broadcasting a message into every room simultaneously each involve distinct steps that mix keyboard shortcuts with panel-based controls rather than being purely keyboard-driven end to end, and Zoom's breakout room system has no direct equivalent in Teams' meeting structure.
+Recording controls are another area where host and participant experiences diverge sharply: a host, or a participant explicitly granted permission, can start a local or cloud recording with a dedicated shortcut, while a regular participant without that permission finds the recording shortcut does nothing at all regardless of which key they press, mirroring the same server-side permission-gating pattern used for locking a meeting.
+Gallery View, which tiles every participant's video feed in a grid rather than spotlighting whoever's currently speaking, and the specific reaction shortcuts for raising a hand or sending an emoji response, are both distinctly Zoom conventions worth knowing on their own terms rather than assuming they carry over identically from any other video conferencing tool.

 Host Controls